trailmusic/Field/README.md

 - Verification: `./build_all.sh` then `./verify_builds.sh` — Standalone opens cleanly; AU validation `auval -v aufx Fld1 YTtr` passes.

 If a host still reports issues, clear plugin caches and rescan, then re-run the verification steps above.

 ---

+## Tabs/Visualization Stability Fixes (Sep 2025)

+Hardenings that prevent crashes on tab switches and first paint:

+- Replaced audio→UI lambdas with processor‑owned **VisBus** and **UI pull** loop.
+- Analyzer state guards: `postConfigured`, `postFrameReady`/`preFrameReady`, `acceptingAudio` gating.
+- Atomic `configurePost()` re‑inits buffers/FIFOs under a short lock; flips configured only at the end.
+- Allocated and maintained `smoothersPost/Pre`; strict size preconditions in `performFFTIfReadyPost/Pre`.
+- Paint try‑locks and falls back to **grid‑only** until data are ready.
+- PaneManager enforces child visibility on load and gates analyzer feed on tab switches; “Keep Warm” supported.

+If Spectrum shows grid‑only, it means no valid frame is ready yet—start playback or enable Keep Warm to pre‑fill.

+---